DFE-Digital/bat-design-history/app/posts/find-teacher-training/2018-11-27-maps-for-providers-with-many-partners.md

 ---
 title: Maps for providers with many partner schools
-description: What does good look like for providers with many partner schools?
+description: Finding out what does good look like for providers with many partner schools
 date: 2018-11-27
 screenshots:
   items: